picoruby/prk_firmware-wiki/Joystick.md

 ## Split-type

-If your keyboard is a split-type along with a joystick (are you sure?!), the joystick won't work in case that the stick is on the partner half.
+If your keyboard is a split-type along with a joystick (are you sure?!), an analog stick won't work in case it's on the partner half.

 See also [[Split-type-keyboard]].